-- 2.1 The purpose of field evaluation is to gain information about the archaeological resource within a given area or site (including its presence or absence, character, extent, date, integrity, state of preservation and quality), in order to make an assessment of its merit in the appropriate context, leading to one or more of the following: - 1. the formulation of a strategy to ensure the recording, preservation, or management of the resource. - 2. the formulation of a strategy to mitigate a threat to the archaeological resource. - 3. the formulation of a proposal for further archaeological investigation within a programme of research. - 2.2 The work will be undertaken in reference to general aims and specific objectives formulated with reference to the South Yorkshire Historic Environment Research Framework and other period specific or thematic research frameworks/strategies, as applicable. - 2.3 The level of detail included should be proportionate to the importance of any heritage assets affected, and no more than is sufficient to understand the potential impact of the proposal on archaeological significance.
+- 2.1 The purpose of field evaluation is to gain information about the archaeological resource within a given area or site (including its presence or absence, character, extent, date, integrity, state of preservation and quality), in order to make an assessment of its merit in the appropriate context, leading to one or more of the following: - 1. the formulation of a strategy to ensure the recording, preservation, or management of the resource. - 2. the formulation of a strategy to mitigate a threat to the archaeological resource. - 3. the formulation of a proposal for further archaeological investigation within a programme of research. - 2.2 The work will be undertaken in reference to general aims and specific objectives formulated with reference to the South Yorkshire Historic Environment Research Framework9 and other period specific or thematic research frameworks/strategies, as applicable. - 2.3 The level of detail included should be proportionate to the importance of any heritage assets affected, and no more than is sufficient to understand the potential impact of the proposal on archaeological significance. - 2.4 All archaeological field evaluations will result in a report, published accounts where appropriate, and a stable, ordered, accessible archive.

-&lt;sup>9 Available online: https://researchframeworks.org/syrf/
+9 Available online: https://researchframeworks.org/syrf/